dzarlax/jerky-vault/README.md

 ### 7. **User Profile**

-- **View Profile**: A section where users can view and edit their personal information, such as name, email, and other details.
+- **View Profile**: A section where users can view and edit their password.
-- **Order History**: A section showing the history of all completed orders by the user.

 ## Technology Stack